llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 ### Make Sure The Non-SSA MIR Form Works With def/kill Scheme

 > TODO: Make sure the non-SSA MIR form works with def/kill scheme, and
-> additionally confirm why we don't seem to need the work upstream that is
+> additionally confirm why we do not seem to need the work upstream that is
 > trying to move to referring to an instruction rather than a register?
 See
 > [[llvm-dev] [RFC] DebugInfo: A different way of specifying variable locations
 > post-isel](https://lists.llvm.org/pipermail/llvm-dev/2020-February/139440.html).